testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

   surroundedBySeparator: ["..."]
 }

-Note: `surroundedBySeparator` can be either single value or a list.
+Note: `:identifier: surroundedBySeparator` can be either single value or a list.
 Plugin will use a different separator for each block.
 Use `null` to have an empty line as a separator.

 # Replace

-Use `replace` to replace content of the resulting snippet
+Use `:identifier: replace` to replace content of the resulting snippet

 ```markdown {highlight: "replace"}
 :include-file: python-examples.py {